 Well, that's kind of the case, but it's not the whole story.
 During daylight hours, those windows reflect sky and trees and other pleasant things.
 The birds think those reflections are a continuation of the landscape, so they try to fly into it.
 It does not work out for them.

-Add all of these factors together, and we learn that 54 to 76 percent of bird and window collisions are fatal, according to the Audubon Society.
-Residential and low-rise buildings account for 99 percent of all window impacts; high-rises only account for 1 percent.
-A 2014 study published by the American Ornithological Society estimates that between 100 million and 1 billion (yes, that's 1,000,000,000,000!) birds are killed each year by colliding with buildings in the United States alone.
+Add all of these factors together, and we learn that 54 to 76 percent of bird and window collisions are fatal, according to the Portland Audubon Society.
+A 2014 study published in The Condor journal found that residential and low-rise buildings account for 99 percent of all window impacts; high-rises only account for 1 percent.
+The same study estimated that between 100 million and 1 billion (yes, that's 1,000,000,000!) birds are killed each year by colliding with buildings in the United States alone.
 Poor birds!

 - Put a net or screen on the outside of the window to slow the bird down before the collision.